Anxiety: Fighting the Fear Enemy

 Count Your Blessings

-If a place like Cortona, Italy exists in this world…and I have been blessed to see it, let my anxieties pale to that reality.
-In my wildest dreams, the farthest corners of my mind, I never thought I would visit Italy …
+If a place like Cortona, Italy exists in this world — and I have been blessed to see it, let my anxieties pale to that reality.
+In my wildest dreams, the farthest corners of my mind, I never thought I would visit Italy.

-Or stand in a field of sunflowers in central Tuscany.
+I’ve stood in a field of sunflowers in central Tuscany.

-The luxuries that I experienced on my honeymoon a few years ago — a 22-day trip that still blows my mind — are a dream that only surface reality when I gaze at the carefully strung pictures I’ve pinned to my bedroom wall.
+The luxuries that I experienced on my honeymoon a few years ago — a 22-day trip that still blows my mind — are a dream that barely surface reality when I gaze at the carefully strung pictures I’ve pinned to my bedroom wall.

-I’m convinced that most of us who fight this constant anxiety battle will win, more often than not, with daily reminders of what’s good — and with regular gratitude for the special things in life — both big and small.
+I’m convinced that most of us who fight this constant anxiety battle will win, more often than not, with daily reminders of what’s good.
+And with regular gratitude for the special things in life — both big and small.